acarolcolombo/website/stories/first-year.md

 <br>
 With all of your charms

-And your chubby cheeks...
+And your chubby cheeks

 You were so small
 <br>
 Like a cute doll
 <br>

-Now look at you...
+Now look at you

 Brave and curious
 <br>